rwbot/RoboND-DeepRL-Project/WRITEUP.md

 In Q-Learning, epsilon-Greedy is a typical exploration method used to encourage an agent to explore more of the state-action space.
 The larger the value, the more frequently a random action is chosen instead of one with the highest q-value.
 `EPS_START` defines the initial value.  **0.9f** ensures the agent is exposed to many state-action spaces.
-`EPS_END` defines the final value. **0.0f** ensures that only learned actions with the highest q-value is used once it has been adequately exposed.
+`EPS_END` defines the final value. **0.0f** ensures that only learned actions with the highest q-value is used once it has been sufficiently exposed.
 `EPS_DECAY` defines the rate by which the value decays from initial to final over time.
 For objective 2, this was increased to **250**.
 Touching the gripper to the object was less likely to happen than the whole arm.
 Preferably, the agent needed enough exploration to encounter that situation, but not too much that the agent falls into a "best loss" policy.
 ```cpp
 // DQN API Settings